 The cod fishery and its mercantile activities greatly influenced Irish settlement patterns in Newfoundland and Labrador.
 Before the fishery shifted from a migratory to a resident operation in the early-19th century, Irish habitation of the colony was predominately seasonal or temporary in nature.
 Most new arrivals lived on the island for one or two fishing seasons before returning home in the fall.
 However, the rise of a prosperous resident fishery in the early 1800s changed the character of Irish migration to Newfoundland and Labrador and increased its scale.
 Most Irish immigrants settled permanently on the island instead of seasonally migrating there to take part in the fishery.
 By 1840, roughly half the colony's population was of Irish origin.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 08.01.020), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 08.01.020), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The largest concentrations of Irish settlement occurred on Newfoundland's Avalon Peninsula in the 18th and 19th centuries.
 Most emigrants settled in St. John's, Placentia, and along the stretch of coastline linking the two communities together.
 These areas lay along established shipping lanes connecting Newfoundland with Irish ports, were near productive fishing grounds, and close to major centres of mercantile and commercial activities.
 Most Irish immigrants worked in the fishery for at least part of the year, but smaller numbers also worked as artisans, shopkeepers, traders, farmers, carpenters, bakers, general labourers, and in other occupations.